Empower Stress to Empower You

 But, we still came out with actionable insights to better-understand our stress—both as individuals and as a team.
 And we're energized and have an action plan to build resilience, disarm stress and change our understanding of it into a positive outcome.
 As a people manager highly invested in my own team, I'm truly excited about this!

 Umer is a marketer with deep experience in B2B growth environments.
 His passions include creative problem-solving, strategy, content, team leadership and customer experience.
-His interest in personality began in the 90s and led him to join Birkman International in July 2018 after experiencing the assessment at a previous workplace.
-When not at work, Umer enjoys family time with his wife and son and is a lover of music, food, travel, beaches, art, and time with people.
+His interest in personality began in the 90s and led him to join Birkman in July 2018.
+Outside work, Umer enjoys family time with his wife and son and is a lover of music, food, travel, beaches, and art.